seuliang/typescript-handbook-to-pdf/README.md

 ## What is it?

-[TypeScript Handbook](https://github.com/Microsoft/TypeScript-Handbook) to PDF converter, written in TypeScript. `npm start` does all the stuff.
+[TypeScript Handbook](https://github.com/Microsoft/TypeScript-Handbook) to PDF converter, written in TypeScript. `npm install && npm start` does all the stuff.